-"Skoolbag" is found on the College website, and is a free App. available for download from iTunes or Google play store to most devices.
-It is the main source of information for parents and families, and should be used by all members of the school community as a resource.
+SKOOLBAG is another general communication tool used by the College.
+This App. is found on the College website, and is a free App. available for download from iTunes or Google play store.
+Skoolbag works on most devices.
+It is another source of information for parents and families, and should be used by all members of the school community as a resource.
 The information on "Skoolbag" App. is also available via the "Skoolbag" portal on the website www.hillside.wa.edu.au.
+SKOOLBAG will eventually be redundant as SEQTA becomes more understood and utilised.